Azure/azure-sdk/releases/2020-12/index.md

 ## Release Highlights

-* Azure Synapse beta releases for Java/.net/JS/Python.
-It includes Access Control, Artifacts, Spark, Managed Private Endpoints and Monitoring packages.
+* This is the first release of the Synapse packages to support the new [Azure Synapse Analytics service](https://azure.microsoft.com/en-us/services/synapse-analytics/) for Java/.NET/JS/Python.
+It includes `Access Control`, `Artifacts`, `Spark`, `Managed Private Endpoints` and `Monitoring` packages.
-*
-*

 ## Release Notes